kubernetes/perf-tests/clusterloader2/docs/design.md

 #### Defining object type

-In order to update or delete an object, user need to be able to define type of object that this operation is about.
+In order to update or delete an object, users need to be able to define type of object that this operation is about.
 Thus, we introduce  the following type for this purpose: